nikodinovska/EmbeddedGfx/readme.md

   - RGB565
   - RGB666
   - RGB888
+  - Other color modes can be added manually, refer to the section `Colors` below.
 - Two types of canvas:
   - **Buffered canvas**, which includes buffer(matrix) that contains the current state of the canvas.
   This type canvas can be used for small displays, for example small OLED displays.